 The Board is also supported by Board Committees with specific delegated responsibilities.
 These Committees have the authority to examine all matters within their scope and responsibilities, as provided in the Board Charter, and report to the Board with their recommendations.
-(For more details on the various Committees, please refer to the Statement on Corporate Governance on pages 39 to 47 in this annual report).
+(For more details on the various Committees, please refer to pages 41 to 50 in this annual report).

-The Audit Committee meets with the independent external auditors at least twice a year, without management being present, to discuss their remit and any issues or observations of the independent external auditors, recognizing that such issues or observations will generally be limited to risks and controls related to the financial statements.
+The Audit Committee meets with the independent external auditors at least twice a year, without management being present, to discuss their remit and any issues or observations of the independent external auditors, recognising that such issues or observations will generally be limited to risks and controls related to the financial statements.